plumed/plumed2/user-doc/Installation.md

 </div>
 <div class="modal-body">
 <p>The <code>--enable-molfile-plugins</code> flag ensures that PLUMED is linked with VMD plugins.
 If PLUMED is configured with this flag you will thus be able to
-read many more trajectory formats for analysis with plumed driver.
-The PLUMED source code only contains VMD plugins for a small number of trajectory formats (dcd, gromacs files, pdb and amber files)
+read all the trajectory formats that VMD can read with plumed driver.

-If you use the the <code>--enable-molfile-plugins</code> flag, however, you can read all the types of trajectory file that VMD can read.
+To be clear the PLUMED source code contains VMD plugins for a small number of trajectory formats (dcd, gromacs files, pdb and amber files) so you will most likely not need this flag.
-You may, therefore, wish to use your own version of the mofile plugins so as to be able to deal with more types of trajectory file.
-If you wish to do so you can get the molfile plugins by downloading the SOURCE of VMD.
+You will only need it you would like to be able to read in some a particularly exotic trajectory file type.
+If you do need to work with these other types of file can get the molfile plugins by downloading the SOURCE of VMD.
 This sourcecode contains a plugins directory.
 You will need to adapt the build.sh script within this directory and then compile the code within the directory.
 Once this process is completed you should get the molfile plugins compiled as a static library called <code>libmolfile_plugin.a</code>.
 The location of this library, the <code>libmolfile_plugin.h</code> and